alvisespano/Lw/README.md

 Lw.sln consists of 3 projects:

-* Core.
-The core of the language: lexer, parser and type checker plus all that is related to them.
+* **Core.** The core of the language: lexer, parser and type checker plus all that is related to them.
 This is a library project and cannot be run.
-* Interpreter: the real Lw interpreter.
-This is a startup*-able* project generating an executable.
+* **Interpreter.** This is the real Lw interpreter and it's a startup*-able* project generating an executable.
-* FSharp.Common: this is another library project which both Core and Interpreter projects rely on.
+* **FSharp.Common.** This is another library project which both Core and Interpreter projects rely on.
 It is distributed separately as a stand-alone GitHub project of mine.

 #### Usage